 Childhood illnesses, diseases, and accidents are too common and leaving your children uninsured may not be the best option for their health.
 A short-term medical insurance policy can give your child the protection he or she needs, and grant you some peace of mind.
 For a monthly premium, you can protect the family finances from unexpected and costly visits to the doctor’s office or the emergency room.

 Affordable health plans for children are available depending upon your income, the size of your family and the state in which you reside from a variety of private companies.
-HCC Life Insurance Company offers short-term medical insurance coverage at an affordable rate for uninsured children and families on a budget.
 Eligibility for children ages 19 through 25 may vary by state.

 Even the healthiest children require regular medical care, from the time they’re born until they reach adulthood.
 Finding and maintaining health insurance coverage can be a challenge, but by researching options like short term health insurance parents can help their children grow up healthy and happy.